argotorg/argot.org/README.md

 Some additional notes about blog posts:

 - you can set `draft:true` to see it in your developement environment but not publish it.
-- The default author is "Powdr Labs", you can add additional authors in `data/authors` and refer them in `authors` in the frontmatter.
+- The default author is "Argot Collective", you can add additional authors in `data/authors` and refer them in `authors` in the frontmatter.
 - The default post layout is `PostLayout`.
 You can see the layouts in directory `layouts/`.
   To have a post with a banner image use `layout: PostBanner` and add images (typically only one image) in `images: ['/static/images/canada/mountains.jpg']`.
 The images should be under the directory `public/static`.